Whenever the word ‘refreshing’ is used – it is a given that the paint color has to be either blue, green, or a cool gray.

 Benjamin Moore Beach Glass Vs Similar Colors

-Even though I wouldn’t look for an alternative for this paint color due to the refreshing vibe, there are still a few options I can help you pick from.
+Even though I wouldn’t look for an alternative for this paint color due to the unique refreshing vibe, there are still a few options I can help you pick from.

 But remember there are no two colors exactly the same – well, there is always a difference in either the undertones or the brightness of the paint color.

 Two colors that share most of the similarities are BM Wales Gray 1585 and BM Imperial Gray 1571.

 Imperial Gray is slightly darker than beach glass with an LRV of 46.97!

 It is a grey paint color with deep green undertones.
 However, this paint color is a big chameleon!
 It changes its appearances in different light conditions – so, I recommend comparing it at different times of the day to understand the true hue.